ANDREWAHN-UK/tax-calculator/TESTING.md

 3.	style it for the desktop, using dev tools and style.css.

-4.	when happy with this, use dev tools for the next viewport, in descending order (i.e. starting with the iPad Pro)
+4.	when happy with this, use dev tools for the next viewport, in descending order (i.e. starting with the iPad Pro.)

 5. Repeat for each element and page, e.g. styling the padding and size of the social media icons.

-6. Save changes via GitHub commit and push
+6. Save changes via GitHub commit and push.

 7. Open up website on mobile device.
 I have an Oppo X2 Lite, my sister has an iPhone 8 and my partner a Galaxy A21.